Posted on

 Songs: Opening with Vem Caboclo / Mama Necesito Auga / Mondongo / Quimbara

-Come see us and have fun with us!
-Come dance!
-Immerse yourself in the Boompatum experience and embrace a new way of meeting that strengthens community, with the ancient practice of the co-creative.
+Thank you everyone who came out to dance and sing and and have fun with us,!
+This immerse Boompatum experience embraces a new way of being together that strengthens community, with the ancient practice of the co-creative.

 Boompatum is a multicultural art collective that offers live art through circle work.
 The group began as a group of friends who got together to play music.
 It continues as a way to gather and create music together in a circle.
 The doors are open to those who want to join!